swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/CompilerPipeline.md

 This article describes the discrete and sequential steps of compiling documentation with DocC.

-DocC starts with content discovery by parsing the documentation sources in your documentation bundle.
+DocC starts with content discovery by parsing the documentation sources in your documentation catalog.
 Next, it validates and semantically analyzes them and then builds an in-memory model of the compiled documentation.
 Once the in-memory model is finalized, DocC converts each topic into a persistable representation it can store on disk.

 To use the compiled documentation, either query the in-memory model directly or convert its nodes to their render-friendly representation.
 For example, the `SwiftDocCUtilities` framework enumerates all the nodes in DocC's in-memory model, converts each node for rendering, and finally writes the complete documentation to the disk.